-This announcement covers the unaudited financial results of FirstRand Limited (FirstRand or the Group) based on International Financial Reporting Standards (IFRS) for the six months ended 31 December 2013.
+This report covers the unaudited financial results of FirstRand Limited (FirstRand or the Group) based on International Financial Reporting Standards (IFRS) for the six months ended 31 December 2013.

 The primary results and accompanying commentary are presented on a normalised basis as the Group believes this most accurately reflects its economic performance.
 The normalised results have been derived from the IFRS financial results.
-The prior year numbers have been restated as a result of the adoption of new and revised IFRS requirements.
+The prior year numbers have been restated as a result of the adoption of new and revised IFRS requirements (refer to pages 51 to 59).

 Normalised results include a condensed consolidated income statement, statement of comprehensive income, statement of financial position, statement of cash flows and a statement of changes in equity.
-A detailed description of the difference between normalised and IFRS results is provided on www.firstrand.co.za.
+A detailed description of the difference between normalised and IFRS results is provided on pages 14 and 15.
 Commentary is based on normalised results, unless indicated otherwise.